-The question mark will be automatically added between the path and the If a question mark has been entered at the start of the parameters, it w off automatically.
+The question mark will be automatically added between the path and the parameter mark has been entered at the start of the parameters, it will be stripped off automatically

 The Method parameter determines the HTTP method to be used, which can be either GET or POST.
 If GET is selected, the additional parameters (Parameters) and the user id/password (Web server user ID/Web server password) are part of the URL.
 If POST is selected, these data form the body of the message.